Folk songs of Lithuania

-Lithuanian folk songs (in Lithuanian: liaudies dainos) are often noted for not only their mythological content but also their relating historical events.
+Lithuanian folk songs (liaudies dainos) are often noted for not only their mythological content but also their relating of historical events.

 Lithuanian folk music includes romantic songs, wedding songs, as well as work songs and archaic war songs.
-Traditional songs are performed either solo or in groups, in unison or harmonized in primarily in thirds (tūravoti - lith. "to harmonize").
+Traditional songs are performed either solo or in groups, in unison or harmonized, primarily in thirds (tūravoti - "to harmonize").
 There are three ancient styles of singing in Lithuania that are connected with ethnographical regions: monophony, multi-voiced homophony, heterophony and polyphony.
 Monophony mostly occurs in southern (Dzūkija), southwest (Suvalkija) and eastern (Aukštaitija) parts of Lithuania.
-Multi-voiced homophony is widespread in the entire Lithuania.
-It is most archaic in the western part (Samogitia).
-Polyphonic songs are common in the renowned sutartinės tradition of Aukštaitija and occurs only sporadically in other regions.
+Multi-voiced homophony is widespread in the entire Lithuania, and is most archaic in the western part (Samogitia).
+Polyphonic songs are common in the renowned sutartinės tradition of Aukštaitija and occur only sporadically in other regions.
 Many Lithuanian dainos are performed in the minor key.

 Parts of Igor Stravinsky's The Rite of Spring are based on Lithuanian folk melodies, as are works by many Lithuanian composers, including Juozas Naujalis and Mikalojus Konstantinas Čiurlionis.

 Etymology

-Cf. Celtic Gaelic duan 'song'; Romanian doină, daină 'folk song, often with a sad music or contents'.
+The word "dainos" may come from duan meaning "song" or doină or daină, meaning "folk song, often with sad music or contents."